secar600/secar-documents/source/daq.rst

 #.
 Open a terminal
 #.
 Enter :code:`goSpecTcl.sh`
 #.
 First, load the standard Definitions file basics_definitions.tcl in the treegui window by clicking the load button.
 #.
-Next, load the desired window configuration in Xamine Window->Read Configuration
+Next, load the desired window configuration in Xamine Window->Read Configuration (For example :code:`PIPS basic` loads the two spectra for the PIPS detectors)
 #.
 Note for experiments with SiLi detector: parameter is SiAScat0 and spectrum SiLi.energy

 Start qtscope